Naruno/Naruno/README.md

 # Documents

-Our documents are available in the [docs](https://github.com/Decentra-Network/Decentra-Network/tree/master/docs) folder and [this](https://docs.decentranetwork.net/) website.
+Our documents are available in the [docs](https://github.com/Decentra-Network/Decentra-Network/tree/master/docs) folder and [this](https://docs.naruno.net/) website.

 # Contribute

-Decentra Network is a completely community driven project, you can contribute in any way if you follow the [guidelines](https://github.com/Decentra-Network/Decentra-Network/blob/master/CONTRIBUTING.md) and [terms](https://github.com/Decentra-Network/Decentra-Network/blob/master/CODE_OF_CONDUCT.md).
+Naruno is a completely community driven project, you can contribute in any way if you follow the [guidelines](https://github.com/Decentra-Network/Decentra-Network/blob/master/CONTRIBUTING.md) and [terms](https://github.com/Decentra-Network/Decentra-Network/blob/master/CODE_OF_CONDUCT.md).

 <br />